Testing Arabian horses and the wild horses of North Carolina

 Notably, domestic horses have notoriously low genetic diversity, with the Cleveland Bay, Friesian, and Clydesdale horses leading the list, according to a 2019 study.

-While researchers are hunting for the history of the Arabian, they are also looking into the history of wild horses on North Carolina’s Outer Banks.
+While researchers are hunting for the history of the Arabian horse, they are also looking into the history of wild horses on North Carolina’s Outer Banks.

 Historians have speculated that those horses descend from stock brought by Spanish settlers some 500 years ago.
 Known as Banker horses, these animals are popularly photographed by island visitors frolicking in dunes and swimming in channels.